Genius10187/Nexus/README.md

 * Music - This is a long term project to implement music editing.

 **Contributing**:
 If you want to contribute, please read the code of conduct and contributing documents.
 Also, take a look at the wiki for developer information on the structure of the project.
+Any IDE that supports Gradle will work.

 **Website**
 There is also a project website if you want to contribute to that as well.